sulemankhan447/Leet-Code-Challenge/README.md

 # Leetcode May Challenge

-### Solution are available in Kotlin and Python Progamming  Language.
+### Solutions are available in Kotlin and Python Progamming  Language.